apocalyptech/pyoaktms/README.md

 chosen to interpret those as two uint32s, and you can set their values with `--footer-num1` and `--footer-num2`, but you're probably best off leaving them at their default `0` values.

+Repacking a freshly-extracted TMS file should result in a binary-identical new file, so long as you've specified the same footer information that was found in the original (which you can see by using `-vv` when unpacking).

 The "magic" number is found in the header of both OakTMS and DaffodilTMS files, and is the same for both.
 No idea how the game would respond if this was